-The symmetries of a system of ODEs are described in terms of a group of transformations of the variables that preserves the structure of the equation and its solutions (see \cite{golubitsky2003symmetry,dionne1996coupled} for a detailed discussion and proofs of the material reported in this Section).
-In this paper, we will consider symmetries of ODEs specified in terms of compact Lie groups acting on $\mathbb{R}^n$ (see Section \ref{sec:bipartite_synch}).
-These groups can be identified as a subgroup of $\mathcal{O}(n)$, such that $\forall \gamma \in \mathcal{O}(n)$, it holds $\gamma^{-1} = \gamma^T$.
+The symmetries of a system of ODEs are described in terms of a group of linear transformations of the variables that preserves the structure of the equation and its solutions (see \cite{golubitsky2003symmetry,dionne1996coupled,golubitsky2015recent} for a detailed discussion and proofs of the material reported in this Section).
+In this paper, we will consider symmetries of ODEs specified in terms of compact Lie groups acting on $\mathbb{R}^n$.
+These groups can be identified as a subgroup of orthogonal matrices $\mathbb{O}(n)$, i.e. matrices $\gamma$ such that $\gamma^{-1} = \gamma^T$.